PostHog/plugin-server/README.md

 This begins with `worker.ts` and `createWorker()`.

-`server` is the same setup as in the main thread.
+`hub` is the same setup as in the main thread.

 New functions called here are: